 While no incidents have been reported, DACS releases may use versions of OpenSSL that may be affected by the TLS heartbeat read overrun bug, MITM vulnerability (CVE-2014-0224), or Security Advisory [15 Oct 2014].
 DACS installations are advised to upgrade to OpenSSL 1.0.1i or newer.
 Also see this.

 In early 2011, Microsoft announced that it would not support CardSpace (aka, Infocards and Information Cards) starting with Windows 8.
-As CardSpace has been the most widely available identity selector for using Information Cards, and other projects related to Infocards and CardSpace have folded, future releases of DACS will likely deprecate and eventually remove support for Information Cards.
-Support for Infocards within DACS, is no longer being actively tested and maintained (neither are the demos).
+CardSpace has been the most widely available identity selector for using Information Cards.
+The implementation of Infocards support within DACS remains in the code base and is documented, but is no longer being actively tested and maintained (neither are the demos).
 Support for Information Cards within DACS will likely be removed eventually.
 You may find that other Infocard and CardSpace related projects have been terminated and their web pages are out of date or no longer available.
 See: On the Demise of CardSpace; Open Cardspace opportunity; Personal Reflections on the CardSpace Journey; From CardSpace to Verified Claims; Change will come: the present is untenable; The Clay Feet of Giants?; RIP, Windows CardSpace.
 Hello, U-Prove; and U-Prove.